Trade Gold Trading

 LWMA Indicator

-CFD Trading LWMA indicator moving averages applies more weight to the most recent price data and the latest data is of more value than earlier price data.
+CFD Trading LWMA indicator moving averages applies more weight to the most recent cfds price data and the latest data is of more value than earlier cfds price data.
 Linear Weighted cfd moving average is calculated by multiplying each of the cfd closing cfd prices within the series, by a certain weight coefficient.

 SMMA Indicator